MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-scan-risk-codes.md

 # SharePoint Migration Tool (SPMT) scan assessment error codes

+The scan assessment feature is available only in SPMT 4.0 which is currently in public preview.
+To download, see [SPMT 4.0 public preview](https://aka.ms/spmt-beta-page).

 |Error Code	|Description|User Action / Explanation|
 |:-----	|:-----	|:-----	|:-----|
 |FEATURE_UNSUPPORTED|Feature {0} is not supported|SPMT does not support custom features.
 Example, uploading a solution to SharePoint is a custom feature.|